cyanpotion/SDL_GameControllerDB_Util/README.md

 A maven wrapper of SDL_GameControllerDB.

-I will build and deploy it every time when SDL_GameControllerDB updates, so if you use this you do not have to renew your gamecontrollerdb.txt everytime.
+I will build and deploy it at least every month to catch up SDL_GameControllerDB updates, so if you use this you do not have to renew your gamecontrollerdb.txt everytime.

 You can just get the latest version of this library.